sap-tutorials/Tutorials/tutorials/irpa-recorder-s4hana-cloudapplications-create/irpa-recorder-s4hana-cloudapplications-create.md

 ## Details
 ### You will learn
-  - How to use the SAP UI5 Recorder.
+  - How to use the SAP UI5 Recorder
-  - How to automate applications in SAP S/4 HANA Cloud.
+  - How to automate applications in SAP S/4 HANA Cloud

 [ACCORDION-BEGIN [Step 1: ](Open Manage Purchase Orders Application)]